Combo test

 Lifestyle

-- Frequent antibiotic use can eliminate both harmful and beneficial gut bacteria, affecting gut flora and digestion.
+- Frequent use of antibiotics can eliminate both harmful and beneficial gut bacteria, affecting gut flora and digestion.

-- High-fiber diets and probiotics can strengthen the intestinal flora after antibiotic treatment.
+- A high-fiber diet and probiotics can strengthen the intestinal flora after antibiotic treatment.

 - Stress and stimulants such as smoking or alcohol have a negative effect on the micronutrient balance.

-- Fresh fruit and vegetables as well as targeted supplementation can replenish micronutrient requirements.
+- Fresh fruit and vegetables and targeted supplementation can replenish micronutrient requirements.

 Stress

-- When stressed, the body releases more stress hormones, which affects digestion and can lead to nausea, abdominal cramps and diarrhea.
+- Stress causes the body to release more stress hormones, which impair digestion and can lead to nausea, abdominal cramps and diarrhea.

 - Relaxation, enough sleep and a balanced diet can alleviate stress reactions.

-- High stress levels affect micronutrient and antioxidant requirements
+- High stress levels influence micronutrient requirements and the need for antioxidants.

 Environment